Cog-Creators/Red-DiscordBot/docs/getting_started.rst

 3. **Install and set up Red**

-  Follow one of the Linux installation guide.
+  Follow one of the Linux installation guides.
 We provide guides for the most used distributions.
-Check the :ref:`home page <main>` and search for your distribution.
+Check the `list of install guides <install_guides/index>` and search for your distribution.

 4. **Set up an auto-restart**